-116. Environmental education refers to the process of sharing and constructing environmental information and knowledge, as well as information on how humans interact with the environment.
+109. Environmental education refers to the process of sharing and constructing environmental information and knowledge, as well as information on how humans interact with the environment.
 Environmental education is carried out through a variety of programmes, including formal and informal education and training, directed towards different audiences.
 It may be curriculum- and classroom-based or experiential and may be provided on-site or in community settings by government agencies or non-governmental organizations (NGOs).
-See FDES topic 6.4.2 and table 35 below.
+See FDES topic 6.4.2 and table 37 below.

-Table 35 Indicators of the topic "environmental education"
+Indicators of the topic "environmental education"

-ID Name of indicator Priority indicator Comments K-1.3 Proportion of students in lower secondary education showing adequate understanding of issues relating to global citizenship and sustainability, by sex
+ID Name of indicator Priority indicator Comments K-1.3 Proportion of students in lower secondary education showing adequate understanding of sustainability, by sex